Share this Post

 Sump Pump Discharge Line Freeze Prevention

-At American Dry Basement Systems, we use a fixture called Freeze-Flow.
+At American Dry Basement Systems, we use a fixture called Freeze-Free.
 We attach it close to where the sump pump discharge line exits the house wall.
 The groundwater temperature in Connecticut and New York consistently ranges between 44 and 54 degrees in the summer and winter.
-The water will not freeze as it exits the Freeze-Flow fixture.
-The water temperature will never go below freezing, and it will melt anything within the Freeze-Flow, allowing complete freedom for water to flow out.
+The water will not freeze as it exits the Freeze-Free fixture.
+The water temperature will never go below freezing, and it will melt anything within the Freeze-Free, allowing complete freedom for water to flow out.

 The Freeze-Free fixture is connected directly to the PVC discharge pipe and stepped up to an expander connection to the dry well pipe for a clean look.
 It is the best way to guard against discharge line backup and basement flooding during the winter, or anytime.
 If you need help with any basement waterproofing problems, give American Dry Basement Systems a call at 888-748-2002, or book a free appointment online.